 We want people who have been forced from their homes to have access to the support they need to start a new life, free from conflict persecution or trafficking.

 We want safe, secure and decent shelter to be better recognised worldwide and implemented as a fundamental human right.

 The right to safe and secure shelter is set out in the Universal Declaration of Human Rights1 which states that everyone is entitled to an adequate standard of living, including access to food, clothing and housing.

-Our refugee and asylum work has funded psychosocial support as well as advocacy and litigation to ensure basic human rights are met, and in informal settlements across the world we have supported communities and other partners, including government, to drive forward community-led approaches to creating and protecting safe, secure and decent places to live.
+Our refugee and asylum work has funded psychosocial support as well as policy change work to make sure basic human rights are met.
+In informal settlements across the world we have supported communities and other partners, including government, to drive forward community-led approaches to creating and protecting safe, secure and decent places to live.